National Immigrant Justice Center

 NIJC offers internships to law students and undergraduates to work in variety of its different legal services programs.
 The internships present an excellent opportunity to learn more about U.S. immigration law and policies while making a difference in the lives of low-income and impoverished individuals who are in need of legal representation.
-NIJC is now accepting applications for 2014 spring and summer internships for the following programs:
+NIJC is now accepting applications for 2014 summer internships for the following programs:

 - The Jeanne and Joseph Sullivan Project for Protection of Asylum Seekers